ENGO Blister Patches work by reducing the shoe-sock coefficient of friction in both WET and DRY conditions. Learn about their pros and cons.

 Now this is going to sound like I’m contradicting myself, so bear with me…

 Friction is not bad.
 In fact, friction is necessary.
 We need friction for traction.
-Without traction (like when you put Vaseline all around your foot) it’s too slippery and your foot slides around too much in your shoe.
+Without traction (like when you put Vaseline all over your foot) it’s too slippery and your foot slides around too much in your shoe.
 This makes walking and running harder and less efficient.
 The detrimental effects on the efficiency of your gait, like propulsion (push-off), braking (slowing down), changing direction and on your balance, also make injuries more likely.

 When you use ENGO Blister Patches, you put them just where you need them – only at those blister-prone areas.
 In this way, you’re relieving ‘bad’ friction to avoid blisters whilst maintaining ‘good’ friction elsewhere esle.
 This is the best way to manage friction.
 We call it targeted friction management.